melsman/mlkit/doc/arm64-abi.md

 The ARM instruction module must expose these register roles through REGISTER_INFO (including the explicit FP allocator palette) and select the ARM FrameLayout.
-The emitter and collector must implement the contract above as a coordinated change.
+The emitter and collector implement the contract above as a coordinated change.
 X64 remains wired to FrameLayout.x64 throughout.

 References: [Apple ARM64 ABI](https://developer.apple.com/documentation/xcode/writing-arm64-code-for-apple-platforms)